crotwell/TauP/src/doc/sphinx/source/models.rst

   This may have a small effect on outer core phases.
 The missing line does appear in the ak135f models, which are supposed to share the velocity structure, but to be consistent with the published paper we have not changed the file.
-We do recomment using ak135fcont instead, which is ak135 with Q and the "continental structure" above 120 km.
+We do recommend using ak135fcont instead, which is ak135 with Q and the "continental structure" above 120 km.

   .. code-block::